IBM/event-automation/_ep_1.0/07-advanced-flows/02-deploying-dev-purposes.md

    Savepoint completed.
 Path: file:/flink-data/savepoints/savepoint-89112b-8dbd328bf7c9
    ```

-   Take note of the savepoint path, you will need it to restart the Flink job from this savepoint.
+   Take note of the savepoint path, you need it to restart the Flink job from this savepoint.

    For information about how to restart a Flink job from a savepoint, see [set deployment options](#set-deployment-options).

-   For information about how to restart a Flink job from a savepoint, see [set deployment options](#set-deployment-options).

 ## Stop a Flink SQL job with a savepoint

-1. List the deployed Flink SQL jobs.
+1. After meeting the required [prerequisites](#prerequisites), [list](#list-the-deployed-flink-sql-jobs) the deployed Flink SQL jobs.

 2. Locate the entry corresponding to the `job name`.